 DTEK starts construction of the largest solar power plant in Ukraine

-DTEK and China Machinery Engineering Company (CMEC) signed the agreement for design and construction of the solar power plant (SPP) with the capacity of 200MW in the Dnipropetrovsk region.
+DTEK and China Machinery Engineering Corporation (CMEC) signed the agreement for design and construction of the solar power plant (SPP) with the capacity of 200MW in the Dnipropetrovsk region.
 The signing ceremony took place during the round table “Chinese investments in the development of the energy sector of Ukraine” arranged by SilkLink Association.
 Once the construction is completed, the Nikopolska SPP will become the largest solar power plant in Ukraine and enter the TOP 3 of largest power plants in Europe.

 СМЕС is part of the Sinomach government-owned group of companies.
 It is one of the leading contractors for energy projects worldwide.
 The total capacity of the energy projects exceeds 4300 MW.
 The company is doing business in 150 countries around the world.
 CMEC will become an investor and contractor of the Nikopolska SPP project.
 The total value of the investments will reach EUR 230 mln.

 The Nikopolska SPP construction project will be launched in April and completed by the end of 2018.
 The new DTEK’s solar power plant will be located near Nikopol in Dnipropetrovsk region, on the territory of a depleted quarry.
 The SPP will be located on the land not suitable for agricultural production.
 The environmental impact of the SPP will involve an annual reduction of CO2 emissions by 300,000 tonnes.